MariusVentus/FileCleaner/README.md

 # FileCleaner
-A quick console program to make "cleaner" copies of text csv files.
+A quick console program which creates a "cleaner" copy of a file.